 The Radiologic Technologist (Radiographer) uses imaging equipment to produce radiographic images of portions of the human body as prescribed by physicians for use in diagnosing medical problems.
 When providing these services, radiographers prepare the patient for radiologic examinations by explaining the procedure and properly positioning the patient for the correct exposure.
-Radiographers utilize problem solving and critical thinking skills to perform medical imaging procedures to ensure that the physician receives the necessary information to make an appropriate diagnosis.
-By using variable technical parameters and measurements, the radiographer can produce quality diagnostic images with appropriate density, detail, and contrast, while preventing unnecessary radiation exposure.
+Radiographers utilize problem solving and critical thinking skills to perform medical imaging procedures to ensure the physician receives the necessary information to make an appropriate diagnosis.
+By using variable technical parameters and measurements, the radiographer can produce quality diagnostic images while preventing unnecessary radiation exposure.

-Professional competence requires that radiographers apply knowledge of anatomy, physiology, positioning, radiographic technique, and radiation biology and protection in the performance of their responsibilities.
+Professional competence requires radiographers apply knowledge of anatomy, physiology, positioning, radiographic technique, and radiation biology and protection in the performance of their responsibilities.
 Because radiographers are an integral part of the healthcare team, they must also be able to communicate effectively with patients, other health professionals, and the public.

 This Program, which is accredited by the Joint Review Committee on Education in Radiologic Technology, entails a five -semester curriculum leading to an Associate in Applied Science degree in Radiologic Technology.
-Graduates of this Program are eligible to write the registry examination offered for certification by the American Registry of Radiologic Technologists.
-After passing this examination, the graduate will be certified as a registered technologist in radiography.
-The certificate of registration carries with it the privilege of using the title "Registered Technologist" and of using the abbreviation R.T.(R) (ARRT).
-For information regarding the Radiologic Technology Program, individuals should visit www.gadsdenstate.edu/academics/health/rad.php or call 256.549.8217 (for the most current information).
+Graduates of this Program are eligible to sit for the national certification exam offered by the American Registry of Radiologic Technologists.
+After passing this examination, the graduate will be certificate of registration carries with it the privilege of using the title "Registered Technologist" and of using the abbreviation R.T.(R) (ARRT).
+For information regarding the Radiologic Technology Program, individuals should visit www.gadsdenstate.edu/rad-tech/home or call 256.549.8217 (for the most current information).